SolderingArmor/liquid-nft/STANDARD.md

 ### mint

-External function to mint an NFT for the given price (presale/sale start dates are respected).
+External function to mint an Token for the given price (presale/sale start dates are respected).

 ``` solidity
 function mint() external;